section-engineering-education/engineering-education/articles/implementing-rate-limiting-in-flask/index.md

 ### Introduction

-Rate limiting controls the frequency of the repetition of an operation and ensures the set constraint guiding this operation is not exceeded (usually within a certain timeframe).
+Rate limiting controls the frequency of the repetition of an operation and ensures the set constraint guiding this operation is not exceeded (usually within a specific timeframe).

-Essentially, the process of rate limiting can be summarised as:
+Essentially, the process of rate limiting involves the following procedure:

 1. The system defines the rate limit rules for specific operations.
 2. The system counts every operation or request made by the user initiating it.
 3. The frequency of the request increases based on the user’s demand.
-4. Once the frequency reaches the threshold (rate limit) set by the system, further requests are not processed until the limit is lifted (or modified).
+4. Once the frequency reaches the system’s threshold (rate limit), further requests are not processed until the limitation is lifted (or modified).

 #### Benefits of Rate Limiting